psnider30/psnider30.github.io/_posts/2018-03-17-react_redux_reload.markdown

 With the client side connected to the rails API, the next question to solve was no persistence on the client side when the page was refreshed and redux sate was reset to initial values.
 I found a great way to store and re-fetch asset data in my app by creating assetsInMemory in redux state and linking it to a sessionStorage key which I kept in sync (in redux state) with assets as they were added, updated, or deleted.
 However, when the page was refreshed I would lose assets, but keep assetsInMemory, and when refreshed again I lost the assetsInMemory also due to syncing them with assets.

+Thus, I needed to add a window load event listener and re-fetch the assets from assetsInMemory if the two were out of sync (as in assets are cleared, but assetsIn Memory remain).
+You may have to view my code to follow that logic, but it gave me persisted client state that also fetched fresh price data for my stocks.
+I implemented this in componentWillReceiveProps and also added a button in each layout to refresh the stock data.

 ```
 onLoad(event) {
     const { assets, assetsInMemory, actions, currentUser } = this.props;